The Vermont Statutes Online

 (5) During the period in which the above proceedings transpire, the Manager shall be on administrative leave and accrue full salary until official date of action on the resolution.

-(6) Action by the Board of Selectmen in the removal of a Manager shall be final.
+(6) Action by the Selectboard in the removal of a Manager shall be final.

-(7) In the event of the removal of a Manager for reasons other than poor performance or wrongful conduct, the Board of Selectmen may negotiate severance pay to the maximum of six months.
+(7) In the event of the removal of a Manager for reasons other than poor performance or wrongful conduct, the Selectboard may negotiate severance pay to the maximum of six months.

-(1) In the event that the Town Manager shall be absent from the Town for a period exceeding two consecutive weeks, he/she shall designate an Acting Manager who shall exercise the duties of Manager.
-The Manager may overrule the actions of the Acting Manager.
+(1) In the event that the Town Manager shall be absent from the Town for a period exceeding two consecutive weeks, he or she shall designate an acting Manager who shall exercise the duties of Manager.
+The Manager may overrule the actions of the acting Manager.

-(2) In the event that illness or injury renders a Manager unable to discharge his/her duties, or in the event that the Manager is suspended or placed on administrative leave, the Board of Selectmen shall declare a vacancy in the office and appoint an Acting Manager to serve until such time as the Manager is able to assume regular duties or a new Manager is selected.
+(2) In the event that illness or injury renders a Manager unable to discharge his or her duties, or in the event that the Manager is suspended or placed on administrative leave, the Selectboard shall declare a vacancy in the office and appoint an acting Manager to serve until such time as the Manager is able to assume regular duties or a new Manager is selected.

-(4) In no case, shall a selectman act as Town Manager.
+(4) In no case shall a Selectboard member act as Town Manager.

 (1) In general.
 The Town Manager shall be the chief administrative officer of the Town.
-He/she shall be responsible to the Board of Selectmen for the administration and general supervision of all business affairs and property placed in his/her charge pursuant to this charter, State statute, or otherwise.
+He or she shall be responsible to the Selectboard for the administration and general supervision of all business affairs and property placed in his or her charge pursuant to this charter, State statute, or otherwise.

 (A) The authority of the Manager shall in no way extend to:

-(iii) Judicial or legislative functions of the Board of Selectmen or other legal bodies, boards, and commissions;
+(iii) judicial or legislative functions of the Selectboard or other legal bodies, boards, and commissions;

 (B) The Manager may, upon request, advise or counsel officials in the performance of the above duties.

 (C) The Town Manager may not serve in any elective position in the Town of Springfield.
-He/she may, however, serve on appointed boards and commissions relevant to Town functions in an ex officio status, as may be determined by the Board of Selectmen.
+He or she may, however, serve on appointed boards and commissions relevant to Town functions in an ex officio status, as may be determined by the Selectboard.

-(C) To carry out the policies determined by the Board of Selectmen and report to the Board on their disposition;
+(C) To carry out the policies determined by the Selectboard and report to the Board on their disposition.

-(E) To keep the Board of Selectmen informed on the financial condition of the Town, including monthly and year end reports showing in detail all receipts and expenditures for Town functions.
+(E) To keep the Selectboard informed on the financial condition of the Town, including monthly and year end reports showing in detail all receipts and expenditures for Town functions.

-(F) To keep the Board of Selectmen informed as to the future needs of the Town and make proper administrative provisions for long-term planning, in all areas within the scope of the duties of the Manager.
+(F) To keep the Selectboard informed as to the future needs of the Town and make proper administrative provisions for long-term planning, in all areas within the scope of the duties of the Manager.

-(G) To make such reports as the Board of Selectmen may require, or the Manager deems appropriate, or may be required by law or ordinance regarding any and all functions under his/her supervision.
+(G) To make such reports as the Selectboard may require, or the Manager deems appropriate, or may be required by law or ordinance regarding any and all functions under his or her supervision.

 (H) To keep full and complete records of the actions of the Manager's office.

-(I) To be present at all regular Board of Selectmen meetings unless excused by the Board, and to have the right to attend and take part in all special meetings of the Board of Selectmen and subcommittees thereof, except when the removal of the Manager is being discussed.
+(I) To be present at all regular Selectboard meetings unless excused by the Board and to have the right to attend and take part in all special meetings of the Selectboard and subcommittees thereof, except when the removal of the Manager is being discussed.
 Nothing herein shall deny the Manager any rights outlined in subsection (h) of this section, Town Manager removal.

 (J) To appoint, upon merit and fitness alone, and, when the Manager deems necessary for the good of the service, suspend or remove any subordinate official, employee, or agent under the Manager's supervision as provided for in this charter.
 All such appointments may be without definite terms unless for provisional, temporary, or emergency service, in which case, terms shall not exceed the maximum periods prescribed by the personnel rules and regulations.
 The Manager may authorize the head of a department, or of an office responsible to the Manager, to appoint and remove subordinates in such office or department.